TickTeam/guide-tt/ticktick_web_app/how_to_upload_attachment_to_a_task.md

 2.Click the upward arrow on bottom right corner of the page.

-3.Choose “Upload” to add attachments.
+3.Select “Upload” to add attachments.

-Image, record and frequently used file types such as word, excel are all supported.
+Image, record and frequently used file types such as Word, Excel are all supported. .